mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 Used by: DFSP

-If the server is unable to complete the consent request, or if an out-of-loop processing error or another processing error occurs, the error callback `PUT /consentRequests/<ID>/error` is used.
+If the server is unable to complete the consent request, or if an out-of-band processing error or another processing error occurs, the error callback `PUT /consentRequests/<ID>/error` is used.
 The `<ID>` in the URI should contain the `<ID>` that was used in the `GET /consentRequests/<ID>` request or the `POST /consentRequests` request.
 The data model for this resource is as follows: